 With single stream recycling, there is no need to separate items by type, which makes it easier for residents to recycle.
 In fact, following the change to single stream, recycling rates increased over 30% by tonnage.

 The City operates five drop-off recycling locations that are free to City residents.
 Hours of Operation, Location, and Contact Information can be found on the Department of Public Works website.

 The City provides composting for leaves and other yard waste to residents.
-Environmental Service crews pick up leaves curbside at least once in the fall and also pick up Christmas trees in January each year.
+Environmental Service crews pick up leaves curbside at least once in the fall.
 Residents can also take yard waste to one of the participating DPW drop-off sites.
 Yard debris, including leaves, grass, plants, tree trimmings, branches, and shrubs are accepted at the East End, Hazelwood, and West End drop-off locations.
 These sites cannot accept food waste.
 Yard debris should either be loose or in paper bags; plastic bags will not be accepted.
 Stones, dirt, rocks, manure, garbage, lumber, and food waste, will NOT be accepted.
 Proof of residency required.
 There is no charge for cars and SUVs, but a small fee is applied for trucks and vehicles with trailers.
 Please call 412-255-2773 for details and the hours of collection for each drop-off location.